yiping-lai/trivia_api/README.md

 ## Introduction

-This is a website that manages trivia questions and lets users play trivia the game.
+This is a website that manages trivia questions and lets users play trivia game.
 The application will:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.